id10tothe9/ci-portfolio2-pong/README.md

-Homepage | Switching between the two sections of the information panel | yes Homepage | Navigating the slides of the information panel forward and backward | yes Homepage | Bullets show slide progress correctly | yes Homepage | clicking on 'Let Me Play!' button takes me to Pong Arena | yes Homepage | Clicking on door sign link takes me to Pong Arena | yes Pong Arena | Clicking 'Start Game Button' starts the game | yes Pong Arena | Countdown before game starts working | yes Pong Arena | Player paddle responds to mouse movement and touch | yes Pong Arena | Computer moves the paddle and responds to ball movement | yes Pong Arena | Ball speeds up after a given number ball bouncing | yes Pong Arena | Clicking the settings button opens a dialog | yes Pong Arena | Computer playing improves with increasing difficulty | yes Pong Arena | Feedback after a round is over | yes
+Homepage | Switching between the two sections of the information panel | yes Homepage | Navigating the slides of the information panel forward and backward | yes Homepage | Bullets show slide progress correctly | yes Homepage | Clicking on 'Let Me Play!' button takes me to Pong Arena | yes Homepage | Clicking on door sign link takes me to Pong Arena | yes Pong Arena | Clicking 'Start Game' button starts the game | yes Pong Arena | Countdown before game starts working | yes Pong Arena | Player paddle responds to mouse movement and touch | yes Pong Arena | Computer moves the paddle and responds to ball movement | yes Pong Arena | Ball speeds up after a given number ball bounces | yes Pong Arena | Clicking the settings button opens a dialog | yes Pong Arena | Computer playing improves with increasing difficulty | yes Pong Arena | Feedback after a round is over | yes

 **Problems that need solving:**
-- To choose a difficulty, the word itself must be clicked.
-Centering the text in the options of the select item is not straight forward.
+- To choose a difficulty, the word itself must be clicked inside the dropdown menu.
+Centering the text in the dropdown menu is not straight forward.
 - It seems calling the moveBall function every 1ms is not working as fast as intended, the ball isn't as fast as should be so I multiplied its speed by a factor.
 - Text in span after game over is not centered.